Aubrey Ledwaba: Deputy Judge Presidency

+Judge Presidency

+President Cyril Ramaphosa appointed Ledwaba to be Judge President (JP) of the Gauteng Division of the High Court effective May 15, 2026.

 Higher courts

 Between January and June 2019, Ledwaba served as an acting judge in the Constitutional Court of South Africa.
 During that time, he wrote the Constitutional Court's unanimous judgement in Moyo v Minister of Police; Sonti v Minister of Police, which struck down provisions of the apartheid-era Intimidation Act, finding them unconstitutional.
 He also served for a year as an acting judge in the Supreme Court of Appeal between April 2020 and May 2021, during which time he wrote judgements in high-profile matters concerning the murders of Ahmed Timol and Matlhomola Moshoeu, among others.

 In February 2021, the Judicial Service Commission announced that Ledwaba had been shortlisted both for a vacancy on the Constitutional Court and for one of five vacancies at the Supreme Court of Appeal.
 He later withdrew his candidacy for the Constitutional Court position, but in April 2021 he was one of the eleven candidates who was interviewed for the Supreme Court vacancies.
 During the interview, the Judicial Service Commission panel discussed various attacks on Ledwaba's integrity, emanating from his decision to seal the CR17 bank records at President Ramaphosa's request.
 Ledwaba was given the opportunity to explain and defend his decision, with Supreme Court President Mandisa Maya asking him directly whether he was "a corrupt judge".
 Julius Malema, the leader of the EFF and a political appointee to the commission, argued that Ledwaba should have considered Ramaphosa's petition in open court instead of in a closed meeting.
 After the interviews, the Judicial Service Commission did not nominate Ledwaba for elevation to the Supreme Court.

+In late 2019, Ledwaba was selected to receive mediator training in the U.S. as part of South Africa's efforts to improve mediation opportunities via court-annexed processes.
+His cohort of judges included Nolwazi Mabindla-Boqwana, Thoba Poyo-Dlwati, Glenn Goosen (judge), Raylene Keightley, Norman Davis, and Phineas Mojapelo (ret.).
+He and his U.S.-trained judge colleagues were involved in the leadership of a national summit and mediation training for S.A. judges in Cape Town in July 2022.
+Court-annexed mediation was the focus of the meetings.
+The South African Judicial Education Institute (SAJEI) and several additional judges were prominent in that effort, including former Chief Justice Raymond Zondo and former JPs Dunstan Mlambo and Francis Legodi (ret.), as well as faculty members and mediators from the U.S. -- Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez, and Stephen D. Kelson.
+C.J.
+Zondo expressed full support of court-based mediation stating that he would "like it to take off as soon as possible."